FastyBird/viera-connector/docs/Home.md

 Then, go to `Menu -> Network -> Network Status -> Status Details` and take note of your TV ip address.

-# Devices Discovery
+# Televisions Discovery

 The Panasonic Viera connector includes a built-in feature for automatic televisions discovery.
 This feature can be triggered manually through a console command or from the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface.

 ## Manual Console Command

-To manually trigger device discovery, use the following command:
+To manually trigger televisions discovery, use the following command:

 ```shell
 php bin/fb-console fb:viera-connector:discover